microsoft/vscode-wiki/Lists-And-Trees.md

 In order to use it, you must specify the height of every element in pixels before it gets rendered on the screen, by implementing the [`IListVirtualDelegate`](https://github.com/Microsoft/vscode/blob/12bc7c7f474fbd6779814a89f4c4c72136e97cf5/src/vs/base/browser/ui/list/list.ts#L8) interface.
 At runtime, the list will keep an in-memory map of each element's height and track the viewport's position in order to know which elements should be rendered in and out of the DOM.
 Note that item heights can be variable, though  A renderer needs to implement the [`IListRenderer`](https://github.com/Microsoft/vscode/blob/12bc7c7f474fbd6779814a89f4c4c72136e97cf5/src/vs/base/browser/ui/list/list.ts#L13) interface.

 Given that the collection model for a list is a simple array, the API to modify a list's element collection is very simple.
-The `splice` call allows for deleting and inserting continuous items in the list:
+The `splice` call allows for deleting and inserting continuous items in the list.
+Here's a simplified version of it:

 ```ts
 class List<T> {